- What is prostate cancer?

 If the results of either one of these tests are abnormal, further testing is needed to see if there is a cancer.
 If prostate cancer is found as a result of screening with the PSA test or DRE, it will probably be at an earlier, more treatable stage than if no screening were done.

-Since using early detection tests for prostate cancer became relatively common in the United States (about 1990), the prostate cancer death rate has dropped.
-But it isn't clear yet that this drop is a direct result of screening.
+Since using early detection tests for prostate cancer became fairly common in the United States (about 1990), the prostate cancer death rate has dropped.
+But it isn’t clear that this drop is a direct result of screening.
 It could also be caused by something else, like improvements in treatment.

 There is no question that screening can help find many prostate cancers early, but there are limits to the prostate cancer screening tests used today.
 Neither the PSA test nor the DRE is 100% accurate.
-These tests can sometimes have abnormal results even when a man does not have cancer (known as false-positive results).
-Normal results can also occur even when a man does have cancer (known as false-negative results).
+These tests can sometimes have abnormal results even when a man does not have cancer (known as a false-positive result), or normal results can occur even when a man does have cancer (known as a false-negative result).
 Unclear test results can cause confusion and anxiety.
-False-positive results can lead some men to have a prostate biopsy (with small risks of pain, infection, and bleeding) when they do not have cancer.
+False-positive results can lead some men to have a prostate biopsy (with small risks of pain, infection, and bleeding) when they don’t have cancer.
 And false-negative results can give some men a false sense of security even though they actually have cancer.